typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-nullish-coalescing.md

 Generally expressions within mixed logical expressions intentionally use the falsey fallthrough behaviour of the logical or operator, meaning that fixing the operator to the nullish coalesce operator could cause bugs.

-**_Note that option will make the rule's fixer unsafe to run on an existing codebase.
-You should manually fix up existing violations before running the autofixer._**

 If you're looking to enforce stricter conditional tests, you should consider using the `strict-boolean-expressions` rule.

 Incorrect code for `ignoreMixedLogicalExpressions: false`, and correct code for `ignoreMixedLogicalExpressions: true`: